yakworks/dockers/builder/node-chrome/README.md

-node14 on top of k8s
+chromium for testing

-also installs chromium for testing
+Currently deprecated in favor of playwright